RensDimmendaal/llmfix/README.md

 3. **Run the app**: `./llmfix.py`

 4. **Test it**:
-   - Type "Hi Squidward how's it going? // MAKE SPONGEBOB CASE" in any text field
+   - Type in any text field: "Hi Squidward how's it going? // MAKE SPONGEBOB CASE"
    - Select the text and click the 'L' icon in your menu bar, then select "Fix", or use the hotkey `cmd+ctrl+j`
    - Your text becomes something like: "hI sQuIdWaRd HoW's It GoInG?"

+Success!
+You can now use LLMFix to fix your text.

 ## Next Steps

+Try out these additional features:

 ### Use built-in commands

 Add these codes to any text for useful transformations:

 - `//CC` - Make text clear and concise
 - `//FF` - Make text friendly and informal
 - `//BLUF` - Put the bottom line up front